mozilla-mobile/fenix/README.md

 #### Performance Build Variants
 For accurate performance measurements, read this section!

-If you want to analyze performance during **local development** (note: there is a non-trivial performance impact - see caveats):
-- Recommendation: use a debuggable variant (see "local.properties helpers" below) with local Leanplum, Adjust, & Sentry API tokens: contact the front-end perf group for access to them
-- Rationale: There are numerous performance-impacting differences between debug and release variants so we need a release variant.
-To profile, we also need debuggable, which is disabled by default for release variants.
-If API tokens are not provided, the SDKs may change their behavior in non-trivial ways.
-- Caveats:
-  - debuggable has a non-trivial & variable impact on performance but is needed to take profiles.
-  - Random experiment opt-in & feature flags may impact performance (see [perf-frontend-issues#45](https://github.com/mozilla-mobile/perf-frontend-issues/issues/45) for mitigation).
-  - This is slower to build than debug builds because it does additional tasks (e.g. minification) similar to other release builds
+To analyze performance during **local development** build a production variant locally (this could either be the Nightly, beta or release).
+Otherwise, you could also grab a pre-existing APK if you don't need to test some local changes.
+Then, use the Firefox profiler to profile what you need!

+For more information on how to use the profiler or how to use the build, refer to this [how to measure performance with the build](https://wiki.mozilla.org/Performance/How_to_get_started_on_Fenix)

-If you want to run **performance tests/benchmarks** in automation or locally:
+If you want to run **performance tests/benchmarks** in automation or locally use a production build since it is much closer in behavior compared to what users see in the wild.
-- Recommendation: production builds.
-If debuggable is required, use recommendation above but note the caveat above.
-If your needs are not met, please contact the front-end perf group to identify a new solution.
-- Rationale: like the rationale above, we need release variants so the choice is based on the debuggable flag.

-For additional context on these recommendations, see [the perf build variant analysis](https://docs.google.com/document/d/1aW-m0HYncTDDiRz_2x6EjcYkjBpL9SHhhYix13Vil30/edit#).

-Before you can install any release variants, **you will need to sign them:** see [Automatically signing release builds](#automatically-sign-release-builds) for details.
+Before you can install any release builds, **You will need to sign production build variants:** see [Automatically signing release builds](#automatically-sign-release-builds) for details.

+##### Known disabled-by-default features
+Some features are disabled by default when Fenix is built locally.
+This can be problematic at times for checking performance since you might want to know how your code behaves with those features.
+The known features that are disabled by default are:
+- Sentry
+- Leanplum
+- Adjust
+- Mozilla Location Services (also known as MLS)
+- Firebase Push Services
+- Telemetry (only disabled by default in debug builds)

 ## Pre-push hooks
 To reduce review turn-around time, we'd like all pushes to run tests locally.
 We'd